Government Schools

 At the heart of this programme is the belief that every student deserves access to arts practices that create opportunities for a learner to belong, learn together and meet learning outcomes with a sense of togetherness and acceptance.
 SF to harness the immense potential of arts in promoting social change and building stronger, more compassionate communities of children.
 In our true SF way, we are taking the universal language of the Arts to express our emotions, share our stories, and bridge divides.

-Given the limited availability of resources and budget allocations, our direct interventions with government schools are largely self funded.
+Given the limited availability of resources and budget allocations, our direct interventions with government schools are largely self-funded and we invite people to contribute to this cause allowing us to reach many more beneficiaries and children.

 Number of Schools